janzenz/tinder-school/README.md

 * I used **Thunks** to retrieve the University data and grouped dispatches in one of the **Thunks** to keep them DRY and proved to be useful when Accepted/Rejecting Universities via Swipe and Button actions.
 I also kept my **Reducers** as *PURE* as possible.
 You will know it is so, since the **time-travel-debugging (TTD)** works pretty well.
 * I also linked `react-router-redux` in the configuration to also make the routes available for TTD.
 * I used **Debouncing** and **Throttle** for touch events and **Thunks** to improve performance on the UI and avoid race conditions.
 * I created a provision for the **Entry Requirements** section instead of just manually coding the page wih static HTML.
 So in case we need to inject that data in it's easy to apply. `src/components/Pages/UniversityProfile.js:48`
+* I used the convetion of `_` for private methods, for example: `_shouldCommitSwipe` in `src/containers/List/ChoicesCardContainer.js`.

 ## Improvements
 * I updated the package of Material UI to `0.17.0` because of some props being missing and no support.
 Shameless plug, I'm also a contributor of this library.